-Several weeks into the new year, and with each day that passes, I’m hearing less and less about the New Year’s resolutions people set just a few weeks back.
+Here’s whats going to happen: only several weeks into the new year, and with each day to come, I’ll be hearing less and less about the New Year’s resolutions people set.
+Many of us will be failing forward.

 Go to the gym four times a week.